mtimmermann/Contacts.Marionette.UI/README.md

 ## Prerequisites ##
 [Node.js](http://nodejs.org/) must be installed in order to build this site.

-To run this site, the [Contacts.Marionette.App](https://github.com/mtimmermann/Contacts.Marionette.App) must first be setup and running ([see the README for that project](https://github.com/mtimmermann/Contacts.Marionette.App))
+To run this site, the [Contacts.Marionette.App](https://github.com/mtimmermann/Contacts.Marionette.App) must first be setup and running ([see the README for that project](https://github.com/mtimmermann/Contacts.Marionette.App)).
+I am also using NGINX to serve up the static content of this site, and handle proxy passes to the [Contacts.Marionette.App](https://github.com/mtimmermann/Contacts.Marionette.App) NodeJS app, the configuration can be found there.

 ## Updating dependencies ##